Whale Activities

 Tourist in Boat Photographing a Killer Whale

-Whales are found in all oceans.
+Whales and dolphins are found in all oceans.
 There are, however, some places in the world that are particularly popular with whale watching tours.
-Such places in eastern North America are Canada's Quebec and Newfoundland, the US's New England Region (particularly Maine: Cape Cod, Massachusetts, Bar Harbor, Boston, Provincetown, Newport and Cape Ann).
-In western North America there are popular whale watching places in Alaska (Juneau), British Columbia (Vancouver, Vancouver Island), Washington (Seattle, Bellingham, Anacortes, San Juan Islands, Puget Sound), Oregon and California (San Francisco, Dana Point, Santa Barbara, Monterey, and San Diego in southern California).
+Such places in eastern North America are Canada's Quebec, Nova Scotia, Halifax and Newfoundland: also the US's East Coast or New England Region (particularly Maine: Cape Cod, Massachusetts, Bar Harbor, Boston, Provincetown, Newport and Cape Ann).

 Short-Beaked Common Dolphins, Porpoising Azores, Port